magento/merchdocs/src/catalog/navigation-layered-price.md

 group: marketing
 ---

+{:.bs-callout-info}
+[Live Search]({% link live-search/overview.md %}) is an advanced search service that is available for Magento Commerce.
+This topic describes standard Magento price navigation functionality.
+If your installation of Magento Commerce has Live Search installed, see the Live Search [Quick Tour]({% link live-search/quick-tour.md %}) and [Faceting]({% link live-search/facets.md %}).

 Price navigation can be used to distribute products by price range in layered navigation.
 You can also split each range in intervals.
 There are a few ways to calculate price navigation:

 - Automatic (Equalize Price Ranges)